skypilot-org/skypilot/llm/vllm/README.md

 }
 ```

-## Serving the above Llama-2 example with vLLM and SkyServe
+## Serving Llama-2 with vLLM for more traffic using SkyServe
+To scale up the model serving for more traffic, we introduced SkyServe to enable a user to easily deploy multiple replica of the model:

-1. Adding an `service` section in the above `serve-openai-api.yaml` file to make it an [`SkyServe Service YAML` file](https://skypilot.readthedocs.io/en/latest/serving/service-yaml-spec.html):
+1. Adding an `service` section in the above `serve-openai-api.yaml` file to make it an [`SkyServe Service YAML`](https://skypilot.readthedocs.io/en/latest/serving/service-yaml-spec.html):

 ```yaml
 # The newly-added `service` section to the `serve-openai-api.yaml` file.